puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_resources.markdown

     * A `=>` (arrow, fat comma, or hash rocket)
     * A value, which can be any [data type][datatype], depending on what the attribute requires
     * A trailing comma (note that the comma is optional after the final attribute/value pair)
-* Optionally, a semicolon, followed by another title, colon, and attribute block
+* Optionally, a semicolon followed by another title, colon, and attribute block
 * A closing curly brace

-Note that, in the Puppet language, whitespace is fungible.
+Note that whitespace is fungible in the Puppet language.

 ### Type

 The type identifies what kind of resource it is.
 Puppet has a large number of built-in resource types, including files on disk, cron jobs, user accounts, services, and software packages.
 [See here for a list of built-in resource types][types].

-Puppet can be extended with additional resource types, written in Ruby or in the Puppet language.
+Puppet can be extended with additional resource types written in Ruby or in the Puppet language.

 ### Title